sveeke/TelegramBots/README.md

 | Updates | Notifies when a update is available |
 | Outage | Alerts when something is down |

 telegrambot can be invoked from the command line, or can be configured to use cron. telegrambot and its cron settings are easily configurable from a single config file located in `/etc/telegrambot/telegrambot.conf`.
-After making changes to this file, simply run `telegrambot --update` to effectuate the changes.
+After making changes to this file, simply run `telegrambot --config` to effectuate the changes.
 You can use `telegrambot --upgrade` to update telegrambot to the newest version.

 # How to use?
 That's actually quite easy.
 Just run the telegrambot with the function and the desired method.
 As of now there are two supported methods: cli and telegram.